jeneiss/Dinosaurs/README.md

 # Dinosaurs
-An app that compares user provided characteristics to those of eight dinosaurs.
+An app that compares user provided characteristics to those of eight dinosaurs using an object-oriented programming approach.

 Built with Webpack for bundling and Babel for ES6 -> ES5 transpilation; uses LESS for styling.